utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

 ### Editing a multi-file API definition

 To edit a multi-file API definition, select an API in the sidebar to expand it, then select **Definition**.
-If your definition contains folders, select a folder in the sidebar to expand it and see its contents.
+If your definition has folders, select a folder in the sidebar to expand it and see its contents.
 Select a file to open it for editing.

 ### Adding files and folders